Why are whales dying in the Gulf of St. Lawrence? What it means for fisheries and the future

 in the previous year

-CARRIE COCKBURN/THE GLOBE AND MAIL, SOURCES: NOAA;
+CARRIE COCKBURN/THE GLOBE AND MAIL, RESEARCH:

-GOVERNMENT OF CANADA; NORTH ATLANTIC RIGHT WHALE
+NORTH ATLANTIC RIGHT WHALE CONSORTIUM;

-CONSORTIUM; GRAPHIC NEWS
+GRAPHIC NEWS

 ADULT NORTH ATLANTIC RIGHT WHALE